wp-plugins/interactive-maps/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Includes an HTML5, JavaScript-powered map of the world with hoverable continents and location markers.
-This map can be downloaded and customized easily using a text editor.
-Upon customization, the map can be easily uploaded to WordPress and inserted into a post or page using this plugin.
+Add an HTML5, JavaScript-powered map of the world with hoverable continents and location marker to your WordPress site.

 == Description ==